arneso-ssb/ctest-py/README.md

 cmake --install . --prefix ..
 ```

-If you geet errors about missing developement libraries for curl and openssh, you can
+If you get errors about missing developement libraries for curl and openssh, you can
 install them like this:

 ```shell